ReeceStevens/tiva-project/README.md

 # Tiva Project

 Boilerplate code to compile, run, and debug an embedded program running on the EK-TM4C123-GXL chip (a.k.a. the Tiva C Series Launchpad).
+This boilerplate contains:

+- A `Makefile` to compile (`make all`), flash (`make flash`), or debug your project (`make debug`)
+- A YouCompleteMe config file for Vim users wanting to have intelligent autocompletion and other excellent IDE-like features
+- An example `blinky` project to show how the boilerplate fits together

 This is platform-independent and makes use of the free libraries supplied by TI as well as these open-sourced tools:

 - [lm4tools][lm4tools-link] for flashing and creating a GDB bridge